Deputy Crown Solicitor and Chief Counsel

 - Appearing as counsel on numerous occasions in the Mental Health Court and the Mental Health Review Tribunal on behalf of the ODPP and the Attorney-General.

-- Appearing as counsel on behalf of the ODPP in numerous District Court jury trials for a variety of offences including sexual, violent, dishonesty, property and driving offences.
+- Appearing as counsel on behalf of the ODPP in numerous criminal jury trials for a variety of offences including sexual, violent, dishonesty, property and driving offences.